jaols/ServiceAccountHandler/ReadMe.md

 This article describes how to debug a C# console app as a gMSA account in [Visual Studio 2022](https://stackoverflow.com/questions/73087060/how-to-debug-a-visual-studio-2022-console-application-running-as-a-service-using)

-It also seems possible to drill down the rabbit hole to [get the gSMA password](https://aadinternals.com/post/gmsa/)
+It also seems possible to drill down the rabbit hole to [get a gSMA password](https://aadinternals.com/post/gmsa/)

 ## Requirements